Visiting our Regional Gardens and Staying Safe

 - Toilets are open but please observe maximum limits.
 There are additional temporary facilities at Dawyck.

-- Face coverings are now mandatory when visiting our shops and recommended for all enclosed spaces.
+- Face coverings are mandatory when visiting our shops, visitor centres and are recommended for all enclosed spaces.
 Please bring a face covering with you.
 Exemptions include children under five and visitors with breathing difficulties or those with disabilities when wearing a face covering might cause distress or communication problems.

 How is physical distancing managed?